GAUSS applications are a set of files that need to be placed in the /src, /lib and /examples directory from your GAUSSHOME

 - Browse to the your GAUSS home directory.
 By default this will be C:\gauss12.
-Then press the OKbutton at the bottom of the window.
+Then press the OK button at the bottom of the window.
 If your GAUSS version is other than 12, the folder will end with that version number instead. br>

 - Windows will warn you that some of the folders already exist.
 This is correct.
-Click the Yesbutton.
+Click the Yes button. br>

-- When running an example that came with the application, an error appears stating "Can't open <filename>".
+- Can't Open File: When running an example that came with the application, an error appears stating "Can't open <filename>".
 This is because some of the application examples come with sample data files.
 You need to change your working directory to be in the examples directory to run these examples.
 The examples directory will inside of the GAUSS home directory, for example C:\gauss12\examples. br>

-- When running an example or your own code that uses the application an error appears stating "Library not found G0290″.
-This means that the library file (which ends with an .lcg extension) is not in the correct file.
+- Library not found G0290: When running an example or your own code that uses the application an error appears stating "Library not found G0290".
+This means that the library file (which ends with an .lcg extension) is not in the correct folder.
 Most likely the application has not been installed, or has been installed to the wrong directory.
 If you have more than one version of GAUSS on your computer, it may have been installed to the home folder of one of the other GAUSS installations.